Laboratory of Applied Surface Science

 With a combination of state-of-the-art equipment and experienced researchers, we provide cutting-edge nanoscale analyses that support both scientific excellence and industrial innovation.

-Laboratory Surface Engineering and Applied Surface Science combines world-class instrumentation with deep materials-science expertise to solve the toughest surface and interface challenges.
+The Laboratory of Applied Surface Science combines world-class instrumentation with deep materials-science expertise to solve the toughest surface and interface challenges.
 Whether you are exploring advanced metallic coatings, ultra-thin films or nanoscale corrosion phenomena, we deliver high-resolution insights and partner with industry to convert them into performance gains.

 Why collaborate with us?